Marguerite Bloem.

 Here is a lovely gentle dear small novella.

-AND A LOVELY unintended echo perhaps.-Of Marguerite's just-prior book; Fledgling Season.
-You will notice a similar aspect of the head and body position; between that dear fledgling crow; and that dear schoolgirl girl; Leni van Meer.-Who had; at that vulnerable time; likewise not yet sufficient wings to fly!
+THIS BOOK is a lovely unintended echo perhaps.-Of Marguerite's earlier book; Fledgling Season.
+You will notice a similar aspect of the head and body position; between that dear fledgling crow; and that dear schoolgirl; Leni van Meer.-Who had; at that truly vulnerable time; likewise not yet sufficient wings to fly!
 Though yet; they suddenly seemed required of her!

 But a smart smart brain did not always mean; or ever mean; that the wings were there yet!
 At seventeen.-No. Not at seventeen.-No. Nonetheless; these are delicious quirky cultural stories.
-Of a newly immigrant family; who does not yet have the means; nor the sufficient American experience; to know how to divine paths and roads for their six smart hardworking children; in a strange foreign land.๐
+Of a newly immigrant family; who does not yet have the means; nor the sufficient American experience; to know how to divine paths and roads for their six smart hardworking children; in a strange foreign land.
+To be followed by The Labyrinth.
+Which is a brave searching difficult book; in which we will help that girl through.
+Well; somebody has too!ππ

 Paperback; 6x9; 83 pages.